-Nested JSON to CSV Handling: Strategies for Arrays Within Objects
+Nested JSON to CSV: Handling Arrays Within Objects

 Handle nested arrays and objects when converting JSON to CSV.
 Compare row explosion vs. serialized columns vs. multiple output sheets.